 Provost and Vice President for Academic Affairs

-Reports: Athletics, Academic Departments, Bagley Center, Center for Active Living and Healthy Communities, Center for the Environment, Center for Rural Partnerships, Child Development and Family Center, College of University Studies, Frost School, Grants and Sponsored Research, Institutional Research, Graduate Studies, Lamson Library, Math Center, Office of Teacher Certification, Plymouth Academic Support (PASS), Registrar, Undergraduate Advising, Undergraduate Studies, Writing Center
+Reports: Athletics, Academic Departments, Center for Active Living and Healthy Communities, Center for the Environment, Center for Rural Partnerships, Center for Student Success, Center for Young Children and Families, College Deans, University Studies, Sponsored Programs, Institutional Research, Global Education, Graduate Studies, Lamson Library and Learning Commons, Math Activity Center, Office of Educator Preparation, Plymouth Academic Support (PASS), Registrar, Undergraduate Advising, Undergraduate Studies, Writing Center

 Dr. Julie Bernier was originally hired in 1988 as assistant athletic trainer, she moved through the ranks as a faculty member, served as athletic training education coordinator, department chair of Health and Human Performance and in 2002 Dr. Bernier was chosen as Associate Vice President for Undergraduate Studies.
 In 2006 she took on the role as Interim Provost and VPAA and was formally appointed as provost in 2007.